Removal from the Landmark and other lender panels: Why they do it and how to get reinstated

 • Recurring delays in registering security on behalf of Landmark Delays or failure to register the Landmark charge may result in referral to external lawyers of Landmark to complete outstanding requirements.

-• What happens if our Landmark panel reinstatement application is rejected and the client of the firm has a mortgage application with the Landmark?
+• What will happen if our Landmark panel reinstatement application is turned down and the client of the firm has a mortgage application with the Landmark?

 Top Tip: The best way to avoid the hassle of seeking Landmark panel reinstatement is to ensure that your firm is not removed off of the Landmark conveyancing panel in the first place.